matthewspangler/Quill-Engine/README.md

 Quill Engine v0.0.1

-A Sonic platformer engine, built using Python + Pygame, with Tiled level editor integration.
+My work-in-progress Sonic platformer engine, built using Python + Pygame, with Tiled level editor integration.

 This project is still in early alpha!
 I have a lot of restructuring to do, and most of the physics are not yet working.